 You might have bought some Cat-5 Ethernet cables a few years ago, but as time passes, it’s probably time to think about upgrading them to a more modern, more capable option.
 Unfortunately, the list of Ethernet cable options has not become any less complicated over the years.

-Everyone has different needs for their network setup, so we’ll walk you through the Cat-5e, Cat-6, Cat-6a, and Cat-7 standards to help you understand which is right for you.
+Everyone has different needs for their network setup, so we’ll walk you through the Cat-5e to Cat-8 standards to help you understand which is right for you.

 Want to know which cable is right for you?
 Check out our guide on how to choose an Ethernet cable to learn the speed differences, why Cat-7 is a bit of an oddball, and which type may be the best for your setup.

 The best Ethernet cables

 - Ugreen Flat Ethernet Cable — Cat 7